Lotte's Haruya Tanaka "It was a year of great gains," but "the issues have become clear," and next season he wants to pitch every six days.

 Since the start of the outing, his style has been to strike out with fastball.
 "Since the straight line has to be the axis pitcher throughout the season, it is early in the season when I throw breaking ball, and if the straight line doesn't work, it won't work for the season.
 I threw a lot of straight pitches, and I intentionally threw more of the most important ones there first."
 In the February practice games, fastball-centered pitch was noticeable, perhaps because the games were short inning.

-From the practice game against Yakult on February 18th to the game Seibu Lions 's second team on March 22nd, Haruya Tanaka pitched 23 2/3 innings in five games, allowing only one runs and earning himself a spot in the opening starting rotation without a doubt.
+Haruya Tanaka pitched 23 2/3 innings over 5 games, from a practice game against Yakult on February 18th to a game against Seibu Lions 's minor league team on March 22nd, allowing only one runs and securing a spot in the opening day starting rotation without any doubt.

 ◆ Included in the opening rotation

 In his first start of the season, against Rakuten Eagles on April 4, he went 2 runs to lose pitcher in the 5th inning, but he screwed it up with a powerful fastball, saying, "I think it's the same as usual.
-Especially great were the 152-kilometer outside fastball pitch on the fifth struck out pitch that he made Ryosuke Tatsumi miss from two balls two strike with two outs in the 0-0 third inning, the 150-kilometer outside fastball pitch that he made Yuya Ogo miss struck out from one ball two strike in the top of the 0-1 fifth inning, and fastball the outside left-handed hitter corner of the plate.
+Especially great were the 152-kilometer outside fastball pitch on the fifth struck out pitch that he made Ryosuke Tatsumi miss from two balls two strike with two outs in the 0-0 third inning, the 150-kilometer outside fastball pitch that he made Yuya Ogo from one ball two strike to miss struck out at the top of the 0-1 fifth inning, and fastball the outside left-handed hitter corner of the plate.
 I'm happy because fastball is my number one weapon, so I thought I expressed that well."

 136 km slider from the outside that took a missed third pitch pitched from 1 ball 1 strike to Yuya Ogo with one out in the first inning of 0-0, 136 km slider that took a missed third pitch pitched from 1 ball 1 strike to Hiroto Kobukata in the top of the third inning of 0-0, and slider that was pitched to left-handed hitter with count pitch "It was not as planned, but I said I would take count there.
 It was a good pitch.